 With the demise of Greece, and later of Rome, civilization entered what is usually described as the "dark ages".
 They may have been dark in western civilization, but not necessarily so elsewhere.
-Accomplishments were being made in Islamic, Hebrew, and other cultures whose importance has not always been recognized in the West.
+Accomplishments were being made in Islamic, Asian, Hebrew and other cultures whose importance has not always been recognized in the West.
 It is certainly true that scholars in the Middle East kept the wick turned up as far as progress in science is concerned.
+Indeed, as we will see, early scholars in the Middle East were actively engaged in empirical scientific research.